 You can list your investment for resale through the secondary market on the platform where we find suitable bids against your offer for sale.

-Alternately after a certain number of years, the investors can vote to sell the SPV or the asset to another financial investor or operator.
+Alternately in the case of fractional ownership, after a certain number of years, the investors can vote to sell the SPV or the asset to another financial investor or operator.

 Please note that the investment is subject to a minimum lock in period as provided in the relevant transaction documents for each of the investment opportunity.

-The platform does not guarantee exit, and merely facilitates a sale once a suitable buyer is found for the investment listed for exit.
+The platform does not guarantee exit and merely facilitates a sale once a suitable buyer is found for the investment listed for the exit.

 Yes.
 In such an event, the user may contact the relationship manager to help facilitate the transfer.